paulruvolo/warmup_project_2017/README.md

 In the style of a finite state machine, depending on the input, a certain output will occur.
 In this case, the input is the user pressing certain keys and the output is the linear and angular motion of the Neato.
 We designated the input to output mappings with a series of if statements.

+**Code architecture:**

+For teleoperation, our code uses OOP structure with a main Teleop class with an init method that initializes member variables, a getKey method that reads in user input, and an act method that maps the user-given key to a state of robot motion.
+In our code’s main we have a while loop that runs the getKey and act methods on repeat.

+**Challenges:**

+It is difficult to make clean-looking teleoperation code that has many possible inputs (key presses from the user) and has many possible outputs (robot motions).
+A behvior that needs to check for so many possible states often becomes cluttered with unintuitive if-else statements, which we sort of fell trap to in this task.

+**Possible improvements:**

+One improvement to this teleoperation code would be to make the key input only last for as long as the key is pressed.
+Currently, when you let go of the forward button, the robot still goes forward until the next command is given.
+We could change that such that when you let go of the forward button, the robot stops moving.

 ## Driving in a Square

 **The problem:**

 The Neato should autonomously trace the perimeter of a 1m x 1m square.